lifeisstillgood/softwaremind/docs/conceptchapters/chunks/programmable_society.rst

 we want to spread knowledge - of all. this is not about forcing one group to stay in charge - we think the best group should be in charge that being constantly discussed in scientific politics

 and the final part is fairness - we will be happy to sacrifice control if rewards are fairly shared

+deep state - is really in transparent parts of how state functions - things like rules for maintaining nuclear missiles

+and some cutbacks and efficiencies are possible - but without full open modelling you cannot know if cutbacks cut too deep

+so deep state will get replaced by explicit software - which may romany both e good thing
+- guess game for what department agriculture is involved in